mui/toolpad/docs/data/toolpad/studio/reference/api/create-handler.md

 ## Returns

-A `Promise` for a Toolpad application object exposing a handler which you can attach to a node.js http server.
+A `Promise` for a Toolpad Studio application object exposing a handler which you can attach to a node.js http server.
 See [Handler](#handler)

 ## Types